syazwinarhzd97/Web-Application-Security-Group-Project/README.md

 * Browser will display error message when username and password are not matched with the record in the database.
 (Syazwina)

 2. **Authentication**
-* Authenticate the password by using strong hash which is SHA-256 encryption.
+* Authenticate the password by using strong hash which is SHA-256 encryption and store the password in the MySQL.
 (Syazwina)

 3. **Authorization**